smith-chem-wisc/StefanPaper/responses.md

 The group FDR is implemented in the multi-notch search, by using notch-specific FDRs.
 Thus, G-PTM-D augmentation is conservative about adding modifications corresponding to exotic/problematic notches.
 MetaMorpheus tsv outputs have a dedicated column called QValueNotch which displays the q-value for the specific notch.
 We added this note to the paper.

+> The results of a multi-notch search are assessed using notch-specific FDRs, computed individually for each notch, similarly to MSFragger.

-We will consider having modification-specific fdrs in future releases!
+We will consider having modification-specific FDRs in future software releases!
 Thank you for the suggestion.

 ### 3